 When Is It Advisable Not to Retest

-The most obvious time when you should not consider a retest is if you honestly feel that you have brought your very best performance to the MCAT and you will not get a higher score.
-You are the only person who can truly answer whether or not you have nothing else to give, so apply as much self-aware personal analysis as you can to move forward.
+The most obvious time to not consider a retest is if you honestly feel you have brought your very best game to the MCAT, and you will not get a higher score.
+You are the only person who can truly answer whether you have more to give, so apply as much self-analysis as you can to move forward.
 Some questions you can ask yourself are as follows:

 Get to know the admissions processes of your top-choice schools.
 A difference in method could change your results.
 Queen’s University School of Medicine, for example, has a step-by-step review process, first reviewing GPA, then moving on to MCAT only if you meet the GPA standard.
-You therefore cannot rely on the whole of your application to get you over a deficiency in any one area, and your decision might be different depending on your scores.
+In this case, you can’t rely on the whole of your application to get you over a deficiency in any one area, and your decision might be different depending on your scores.
 In other words, a holistic assessment of your application may affect the extent to which your MCAT score has influence.

-If your application is in-line with your top-choice school’s priorities
+2. Is your application aligned with your top-choice schools’ priorities?

-You do some research and find out that the schools you are applying to don’t weight the MCAT very much, or they weight GPA and essays more, or they are focused on something else.
-Don’t bother using up your time to study for a test that isn’t counting for as much of your chances as you thought.
+You do some research and find out that the schools you are applying to don’t place much weight on the MCAT, or place more weight on GPA or essays, or something else.
+Don’t bother using up your time to study for a test that isn’t influential for these schools.

-The inverse might, paradoxically, also be true.
+The inverse might, paradoxically, be true.
 Say you have a good MCAT – maybe not great, but okay – and you have one more course to finish up; furthermore, you need this course to boost your GPA.
-You know you have to devote a lot of time to that course and the rest of your application, so you might want to allocate your remaining time towards shoring up your weaknesses instead of trying to double-down on something that isn’t really a problem in the first place.
-Stress this again: to retake or not to retake is the question that can only be answered by multiple, carefully-considered factors.
+You know you have to devote a lot of time to that course and the rest of your application, so you might want to focus on that, instead of tackling something that isn’t likely to be a major problem.
+Remember, to retake or not is a question that can only be answered by carefully considering multiple inter-related factors.
 If you think another aspect of your application needs more attention than your MCAT score, you may want to skip retaking the test.

-If this is your fifth time retaking the test and your scores aren’t changing, no matter what you do
+5. Is this your fifth time retaking the test and your scores aren’t changing, no matter what you do?

-You might find yourself looking at test score after test score that reads “501”, or within one or two points.
-If you have a tight grouping on your scorecards, regardless of your study strategy or how you change up your approach to the test, it might be that you just aren’t going to get a higher number.
+You might find yourself looking at test score after test score that reads “501” or within one or two points of what you need.
+If this “tight grouping” appears in your scores, regardless of your study strategy or how you change up your approach to the test, it may be that a higher number won’t materialize.

-If you are improving, it might tell a different story.
-So, if you re-test, make sure you are improving.
-Even getting the same score a second time looks bad on an application because it looks like you don’t improve, don’t learn from mistakes, and don’t have forward momentum.
-It can even look like you are just unsure of yourself.
+However, when you improve, it tells a different story.
+So, if you retest, make sure you are improving.
+Even getting the same score a second time looks bad on an application because it may indicate that you aren’t learning from your mistakes, are unsure of yourself, and don’t have forward momentum.
 A lower score or the same score isn’t good; improvement is the only option.

-If you don’t know why you didn’t score higher
+6. Do you even know why you didn’t score higher?

-If you can’t imagine what went wrong, but you know you need to retest because of a low score, you should enlist the aid of a keen outside eye.
-A tutor or MCAT teacher will be able to pin-point your problem, tell you what went wrong, give you strategies to compensate, and a way to improve your score.
+If you can’t imagine what went wrong, but you know you need to retest due to a low score, you should enlist the aid of a keen outside eye on your MCAT prep.
+A tutor or MCAT teacher will be able to pinpoint your problems, identify what went wrong and give you strategies to compensate and improve your score.